RWS/studio-api-docs/apiconcepts/projectautomation/perfect_match.md

 Configuring the Task Settings
 --

-The screenshot below shows the settings that can be configured for the Perfect Match task in <Var:ProductName>.
+The screenshot below shows the settings that can be configured for the Perfect Match task in Var:ProductName.

 ![PerfectMatchSettings](images/PerfectMatchSettings.jpg)